-In its hundred years of operation, there have been some very serious injuries and fatal accidents that have occurred involving BHP workers.
-These accidents include:
+In its hundred years of operation, there have been injuries and accidents reported involving BHP workers.
+These accident reports include:

-- A worker was in the process of lubricating a drilling wig and was hoisted in a boatswains chair to achieve this job.
-In addition to the worker and the hoister, a third party was required to communicate information between the party in the ai and the party hoisting.
-The hoister, however, lost the ability to see and hear the person who was in the air which was resulted in the worker in the air experiencing a fractured vertebrae in addition to bruising.
+- A worker was in the process of lubricating a drilling rig and was hoisted in a boatswains chair to achieve this job.
+In addition to the worker and the hoister, a third party was required to communicate information between them.
+The hoister, however, lost the ability to see and hear the person who was in the air which resulted in the worker experiencing a fractured vertebrae in addition to bruising.

-- A fire was caused by the build of chemical on wires that were located in a cable tray.
+- A fire was caused by the buildup of chemical on wires that were located in a cable tray.

 - A fire resulted because a breaker was left open during routine maintenance of the oil rig.
 Three workers were later treated for smoke inhalation.

 The Use of Asbestos in the Oil Rig Industry

 Most often used as an insulation, many oil rig companies used asbestos for a variety of purposes over the years.
 Unfortunately, asbestos has the potential to cause some very serious medical conditions that are often fatal.